markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 * If it is not known that all parties can accept Schnorr requests, then only generate ECDSA multisignature requests.
 * Have the ability to participate either ECDSA Schnorr multisignatures, if requested.

+## Calculating and pushing checkbits

+Note that the new mechanism requires keeping track of which signatures go with which public keys, which ordinarily wallets may not be careful of (but should really be doing, in order to validate and correctly order the signatures from co-signers).
+Wallets must also correctly include the `checkbits` parameter, which means a) minimally encoding `checkbits` into bytes, and b) minimally pushing this bytestring in the scriptSig.
+This process can be abbreviated as:

+* If `checkbits` <= 16, then use OP_1 through OP_16 (opcode `0x50 + checkbits`), otherwise:
+* Encode checkbits as a bytestring in little-endian order; trim off any trailing zero bytes.
+* If the last byte has its high bit set, then append a single zero byte.
+* Push the bytestring using a simple push.

 ## ScriptSig size

 Wallets need to know ahead of time the maximum transaction size, in order to set the transaction fee.